dooshima/React-NavBar/README.md

 # React-NavBar
 =========================
-This nav bar is built totally with react
+This nav bar is built totally with react and css for design